PLL Brought Back This Character & It Might Break Our Hearts

 It has been seven years since we first started watching Pretty Little Liars.
 What a ride it's been.
 A lot has happened since 2010.
 Many characters have died, almost as many have come back to life.
 We started watching a show we thought was a murder mystery around the death of Ali DiLaurentis (Sasha Pieterse), but much like our latest podcast obsession, S-Town, things changed — Ali was alive after all, and "A" was still loose.

 We've had at least 5 "A" reveals that weren't really the whole story, and with only 10 episodes left in the show (EVER!) we still have a lot of questions.
-Starting with the biggest ones that the 7A finale left us with — Who kidnapped Jenna (Tammin Sursok)?
-Is Spencer (Troian Bellisario) still alive (clearly she is, but we'll go along with the storyline for fun)?
-Is Mary Drake (Andrea Parker) really Spencer's mum?
-And WHO IS "A" D*MN IT?
+Starting with the biggest ones that the 7A finale left us with — who kidnapped Jenna (Tammin Sursok)?
+Is Spencer (Troian Bellisario) still alive (clearly she is, but we'll go along with the story line for fun)?
+Is Mary Drake (Andrea Parker) really Spencer's mom?
+And WHO IS "A" DAMN IT?

 Advertisement